Leucothoe (daughter of Orchamus)

-In Greek mythology Leucothoe (Ancient Greek: Λευκοθόη, from λευκός, "white", and θοός, "quick, swift") was a Babylonian princess.
+In Greek mythology, Leucothoe (Ancient Greek: Λευκοθόη, from λευκός, "white", and θοός, "quick, swift") was a Babylonian princess.
 The daughter of Orchamus, a king of Persia, Leucothoe was either a lover of the sun god Helios or a victim of rape.
-A nymph or Leucothoe's own sister named Clytie, who loved Helios and was jealous of Leucothoe, informed Leucothoe's father that Leucothoe, despite being unmarried, was no longer a virgin, whereupon Orchamus buried his daughter alive in punishment.
+A nymph or Leucothoe's own sister, named Clytie, who loved Helios and was jealous of Leucothoe, informed Leucothoe's father that Leucothoe, despite being unmarried, was no longer a virgin, whereupon Orchamus buried his daughter alive in punishment.
 Helios then transformed Leucothoe's dead body into a frankincense tree.

 The tale is best known from the Augustan poet Ovid's narrative poem Metamorphoses, in which the fullest account of it survives, although references and allusions to Leucothoe's story survive in other sources as well.

 Mythology

 Ovid

 As punishment for informing her husband Hephaestus of her affair with Ares, Aphrodite cursed Helios to fall in love with Leucothoe.
-Helios, utterly enamored with her, lingered in the sky by rising earlier and setting later just to spend more time watching her, making the winter days longer.
-He forgot about all of his previous lovers, including Rhodos, Clymene, Perse, and Clytie, who, having been loved and abandoned by him, felt betrayed.
+Utterly enamored with her, Helios lingered in the sky by rising earlier and setting later to spend more time watching her, making the winter days longer.
+He forgot about his previous lovers, including Rhodos, Clymene, Perse, and Clytie, who felt betrayed after being loved and abandoned by him.

-Eventually, Helios disguised himself as her mother, Eurynome, to gain entrance to her chambers, and once he got there he dismissed her servants and revealed himself to Leucothoe.
+Eventually, Helios disguised himself as her mother, Eurynome, to gain entrance to her chambers, and once he got there, he dismissed her servants and revealed himself to Leucothoe.
 He confessed his love to her, and she, "conquered, suffered his force" according to Ovid, or he made love to her in others.

-But Clytie, still in love with him and consumed with jealousy, reported Leucothoe's affair to her father Orchamus, who punished his defiled daughter by burying her alive, as she pleaded with him in despair.
+But Clytie, still in love with him and consumed with jealousy, reported Leucothoe's affair to her father, Orchamus, who punished his defiled daughter by burying her alive, as she pleaded with him in despair.
 Leucothoe died before Helios could save her.
 Overcome with grief, Helios shone his rays upon her but could not revive her.
 So he sprinkled her body with "fragrant nectar" and turned her into a frankincense tree so that she would still breathe air, after a fashion, instead of staying buried beneath the earth.
-Clytie meanwhile, scorned by Helios for her involvement in Leucothoe's death, sat on the ground pining away, neither eating nor drinking, constantly turning her face toward the Sun, until finally she became the heliotrope, whose purple flowers follow the Sun every day on his diurnal journey across the sky.
+Clytie, meanwhile, scorned by Helios for her involvement in Leucothoe's death, sat on the ground pining away, neither eating nor drinking, constantly turning her face toward the Sun, until finally she became the heliotrope, whose purple flowers follow the Sun every day on his diurnal journey across the sky.